indiehosters/dev-scripts/doc/deploying-a-server.md

 docker run -d -p 25:25 -p 443:443 indiehosters/yunohost /sbin/init
 ```

-Then set up the mail domains and forwards through the web interface (with self-signed cert) on https://server.com/
+Then set up the mail domains and forwards through the web interface (with self-signed cert) on https://server.com/.
+Use Chrome for this, because Firefox will refuse to let you view the admin interface because of the invalid TLS cert.